-The Program requires students to be available to attend class and instructional activities from 8:00 am - 6:00 pm Monday through Friday regardless of the posted class schedule.
-Educational experiences at the anatomy lab may be scheduled until 9:00 pm.
-Interprofessional educational and practice is vital for professional development.
-Community related activities are required and may occur on the weekend.
+The Program requires students to be available to attend class and instructional activities from 8:00 AM - 6:00 PM Monday through Friday regardless of the posted class schedule.
+Educational experiences at the anatomy lab may be scheduled until 9:00 PM.
 Due to the nature of the Program, courses, lectures, and exams may need to be moved on short notice.
 Students are expected to check the Program calendar frequently.
-Occasionally, students may be required to attend educational events on the weekends.
+Interprofessional education and practice are vital for professional development.
+Occasionally, community-related activities are required and may occur on the weekend.
 Should this be required, a notification will be provided in advance.
-Additionally, students may be required to attend remediation or retest on academic content during the inter-semester breaks.
-Students may also be required to attend disciplinary meetings during the intersemester break.
+Additionally, students may be required to complete remediation or retesting of academic content during the inter-trimester breaks.

+Students may also be required to attend disciplinary meetings during the inter-trimester break.